rupsakarak04/Experiment-9/README.md

 *THEORY*:

+NumPy (Numerical Python) is a powerful open-source Python library used for numerical computations and scientific programming.
+It provides support for large multi-dimensional arrays and matrices along with a large collection of mathematical functions to perform operations on these arrays efficiently.

+NumPy is widely used in data science, machine learning, signal processing, and scientific research because it performs numerical operations faster than normal Python lists.

+The core object in NumPy is the ndarray (N-dimensional array), which is a table of elements of the same type indexed by a tuple of integers.

+NumPy allows users to:

+Create arrays easily

+Perform mathematical operations on arrays

+Generate special matrices

+Work with multidimensional data structures

+Perform statistical and linear algebra operations

 1. NumPy: NumPy (Numerical Python) is a Python library used for numerical computations.
 It provides support for large, multi-dimensional arrays and matrices along with mathematical functions to operate on them efficiently.

 2. Array: An array is a collection of elements of the same data type stored in contiguous memory locations.